StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 = I have a problem, who do I contact? =

-Our team is still working on the launch of the main site, but you can get hold of us by sending us a message on skype or on Facebook (user: 'stockmanagementlabs').
+Our team is currently working on the launch of the ATUM website, but you can get hold of us many different ways.
+Please, open a [support ticket](https://stockmanagementlabs.ticksy.com/) or leave a post in the [support forum](https://wordpress.org/support/plugin/atum-stock-manager-for-woocommerce).
+Alternatively, send us a message on Skype or Facebook (user: "stockmanagementlabs").

 = Is the ATUM plugin available in different languages? =